-(a) The parties recognize that controlling the spiraling costs of health care has become a national priority and a critical mutual objective for both the Company and the employees.

-In order to provide maximum flexibility and choice for individual employees, while helping to assure the Company's continued financial strength, effective January 1, 1990 DATE, the Company will implement a flexible benefits program new plan design options, which limits the impact of future health cost increases for both the Company and the employees as follows:

-(1) The Company will provide "benefit dollars" which will allow each employee, in 1990, to "purchase", at no cost beyond those "benefit dollars", the basic Group Life and Health Benefits Plan The employee may also contribute a portion for other plans at his option two medical plan options, a Standard medical plan option and a Core medical plan option.
+- (a) The parties recognize that controlling the spiraling costs of health care has become a national priority and a critical mutual objective for both the Company and the employees.
+In order to provide maximum flexibility and choice for individual employees, while helping to assure the Company's continued financial strength, effective January 1, 1990 DATE, the Company will implement a flexible benefits program new plan design options, which limits the impact of future health cost increases for both the Company and the employees as follows: - The Company will provide "benefit dollars" which will allow each (1) employee, in 1990, to "purchase", at no cost beyond those "benefit dollars", the basic Group Life and Health Benefits Plan.
+The employee may also contribute a portion for other plans at his option two medical plan options, a Standard medical plan option and a Core medical plan option, which is a Health Savings Account compatible medical option.
 With the exception of the Standard medical plan design features in the chart below, all other plan provisions are subject to change at Company discretion.
 Plan design features and other plan provisions in the Core medical plan option (which are not incorporated into this agreement) may change at Company discretion and advance notice of any changes will be provided to the TWU prior to implementation.
-Of

-2) Employees may spend their "benefit dollars" to buy that combination of benefits that best meets their individual needs - for example, more life insurance, but less health coverage.

-(3) An employee may select a more limited benefit plan -such as a plan with a higher deductible-, and receive cash in exchange for unused "benefit dollars".
-This cash payment will not increase other benefits -e.g., pension accruals or life insurance and is subject to income and Social Security taxes.

-(4) The number of "benefit dollars" provided by the Company to each employee will increase by the percentage increase in the Company's average annual cost per covered employee, for the period July 1, through June 30, immediately preceding the enrollment year over the previous period July 1, through June 30, up to a maximum of 5%.
-In this way, the Company pays for the first 5% of cost increases.

-(2)(5) If American's average annual cost per covered employee for providing the benefit package rises by more than 5% during the measurement period, an employee who desires to maintain an identical level of coverage will share the additional costs by making monthly contributions to cover the increase in cost over the first 5% paid by the Company, up to an additional 5% increase in costs year over year.
-Aggregate employee contributions in 2012 will be 21% of the total projected cost of 2012 healthcare expenses (which include medical/Rx and administrative expenses) for the Standard and Core medical plan options.
-Contributions for the Standard and Core medical plan options will increase annually with projected inflation for all expenses related to these two (2) medical plan options, provided during the life of the agreement, aggregate employee contributions will remain at 21% of the total projected cost.
+To the extent the Company is offering the "Value" medical option in any Plan Year to employees, employees eligible to enroll in the Standard and Core medical options will be eligible to enroll in the Value option.
+The Company, at its sole discretion, may change plan design and contributions in the Value option or otherwise amend or eliminate the Value option. - 2) Employees may spend their "benefit dollars" to buy that combination of benefits that best meets their individual needs for example, more life insurance, but less health coverage. - (3) An employee may select a more limited benefit plan -such as a plan with a higher deductible-, and receive cash in exchange for unused "benefit dollars".
+This cash payment will not increase other benefits -e.g., pension accruals or life insurance and is subject to income and Social Security taxes. - (4) The number of "benefit dollars" provided by the Company to each employee will increase by the percentage increase in the Company's average annual cost per covered employee, for the period July 1, through June 30, immediately preceding the enrollment year over the previous period July 1, through June 30, up to a maximum of 5%.
+In this way, the Company pays for the first 5% of cost increases. - (2) (5) If American's average annual cost per covered employee for providing the benefit package rises by more than 5% during the measurement period, an employee who desires to maintain an identical level of coverage will share the additional costs by making monthly contributions to cover the increase in cost over the first 5% paid by the Company, up to an additional 5% increase in costs year over year.
+Aggregate employee contributions for the Standard and Core medical options for 2013 will be 18%, 2014 will be 19%, 2015 will be 20% and 2016 and thereafter will be 21% of the total projected cost of healthcare expenses (which include medical/Rx and administrative expenses) for the Standard and Core medical plan options.
+Contributions for the Standard and Core medical plan options will increase annually with projected inflation for all expenses related to these two (2) medical plan options.